thinger-io/Docs/README.md

 <img src="assets/docker-logo.png" width="200px">
 </p>

-This section is related with the Cloud configuration and deployment in your own infrastructure, both in local machines or in the cloud.
+This section is related to the Cloud configuration and deployment in your own infrastructure, both in local machines or in the cloud.

 <p align="center">
 [Server Deployment Documentation >](deployment)